 HOME FIRE PREPAREDNESS CAMPAIGN

-During the home visit they received somke alarms, guidance in the development of a Family Disaster Plan and valuable emergency preparedness tips and information.
-All of this was domeonstrated and installed by Red Cross trained volunteers and/or licensed/insured professionals.
+During these visits, homeowners received smoke alarms, guidance in the development of a Family Disaster Plan, and valuable emergency preparedness tips and information.
+All of this was demonstrated and installed by Red Cross trained volunteers and/or licensed/insured professionals.

 The goal for that day was to install around 200 smoke alarms.
-We are very happy to say that we exceed that goal by installing 256 smoke alarms and made 115 families safer by providing fire and safety education.
+We are very happy to say that we exceeded that goal by installing 256 smoke alarms and made 115 families safer by providing fire safety education.

 Food and Beverage Support:

-Miraim Mason Cable Trust Fund, a fund fo the Northwest Connecticut Community Foundation; Torrington Savings Bank, the Mortensen Foundation and the Woodward Foundation.
+Miraim Mason Cable Trust Fund, The Northwest Connecticut Community Foundation, Torrington Savings Bank, The Mortensen Foundation, and The Woodward Foundation.